Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: The Proposed Evaluation Metric

 \section{The Proposed Evaluation Metric $Q$}

-\YS{The Proposed Evaluator Q} As discussed, existing CATE evaluation criteria fall short of selecting the best models, particularly when it comes to capturing real-world heterogeneity.
+As discussed, existing CATE evaluation criteria fall short of selecting the best models, particularly when it comes to capturing real-world heterogeneity.
 This makes it difficult for practitioners to choose the most suitable models and prevents the community from making substantial breakthroughs in CATE estimation.
 We propose to break this dilemma by introducing a new statistical parameter $Q$, equal to MSE minus a constant, and a family of statistics $\hat{Q}$ that can be computed from real-world data.
-We prove that $\hat{Q}$ is a consistent estimator to $Q$; when treatment propensity is known (as in observational sampling), $\hat{Q}$ is \emph{unbiased}.
-Thus $\hat{Q}$ asymptotically preserves the same order as MSE when ranking different CATE models.
+We show that, when propensity is known (as in observational sampling), $\hat{Q}$ is an \emph{unbiased} estimator to $Q$, thus asymptotically preserving the same order as MSE when ranking different CATE models.
 We also discuss the generalization property, variance reduction strategies, and ways to use $\hat{Q}$ to evaluate CATE estimators.